CPSSD/LUCAS/LUCAS/README.md

 * Execute `python app/lucas.py` to start the Flask server.
 Visit 0.0.0.0 to check the status.
 It should return the API version.

 * Use `curl  -H "Content-Type: application/json" -d '{"review": "Great hotel would recommend" }' -X POST http://0.0.0.0:3050/classify` to query the local endpoint with a review.
 The endpoint will run the review over the model and return a classification.

+### Helpful Conda activation

+Since we need to set the python path variable, it's helpful to do this in the conda environment.
+You can do this automatically from the following file:

+`<conda environment>/envs/lucas/etc/conda/activate.d/env_vars.sh`

+where `<conda environment>` is likely to be under the home `~` directory (named anaconda3, miniconda3, etc)

+`export PYTHONPATH=/home/stefan/Amazoff/LUCAS/`

+Similarly, you can unset the changes in `<conda environment>/envs/lucas/etc/conda/dectivate.d/env_vars.sh`